erayon/National-Achievement-Survey-using-machine-learning/README.md

 ### Step 3.
 Preprossing the Dataset, remove nan value using sklearn.preprocessing Imputer
 ### Step 4.
-Now take math, reading, Science and find the Performance and find the Thresholding value by which we can classify the student.
+Now take math, reading, Science and Social and find the Performance and find the Thresholding value by which we can classify the student.
 If a student performance greater than equal the threshold then it consider as a best (1) student and if performance is less than the threshold then its consider as poor (0) student.
+Create a new column name lable based on that.

 ```
 math    = np.array(data["Maths %"]).astype("float")